Marcus Armstrong: 2022

 In Spa-Francorchamps, he qualified 12th and made a brilliant start in the sprint race, passing five cars to take seventh place on the opening lap, and would finish in that position.
-In the feature race, he ended down in 13th after a penalty was given to him for forcing another driver off track.
+In the feature race, he ended down in thirteenth after a penalty was given to him for forcing another driver off track.
 Zandvoort went better for him, he qualified ninth and started second for the sprint race.
 He was able to jump polesitter Clément Novalak and lead every remaining lap to claim his third win of the season.
 In the feature race, he made contact early on with Novalak while fighting over seventh but both came out unscathed.
 On the alternate strategy it was ruined when Marino Sato brought out the safety car, and Armstrong was not allowed to pit under safety car conditions.
-He pitted shortly after the safety car withdrew and he finished 14th.
+He pitted shortly after the safety car withdrew and he finished fourteenth.

 In Monza, he qualified third.
 Armstrong initially finished sixth in the sprint race, but was given a five-second time penalty for gaining an advantage off-track.
-He was up to second before the pit stops and pitted during the lap 8 safety car but entered beyond the pit lane entry bollard which earned a ten-second stop and go penalty, and was added by another of the same penalty for speeding in the pit lane.
-He eventually finished in 12th.
+He was up to second before the pit stops and pitted during the lap eight safety car but entered beyond the pit lane entry bollard which earned a ten-second stop and go penalty, and was added by another of the same penalty for speeding in the pit lane.
+He eventually finished in twelfth.
 Armstrong had an uneventful Abu Dhabi weekend, he quietly achieved points in the feature race with ninth place.
-Once again, Armstrong ended 13th in the standings, with 93 points.
+Once again, Armstrong ended thirteenth in the standings, with 93 points.

 Formula One

-At the start of 2017 Armstrong became a member of the Ferrari Driver Academy.
+In November 2016, Armstrong was among five drivers invited to join the Ferrari Driver Academy, formally announced at the start of 2017.
 He made his F1 test debut in January at the Fiorano, driving the 2018 Ferrari SF71H, stating that "the car was not too difficult to drive".
-He tested the same car at Fiorano in April, completing more than 200km.
+He tested the same car at Fiorano in April, completing more than 200 km.
 Following his 2021 season, he and Ferrari parted ways.
 Speaking about his departure, the Kiwi said that "[he] knew [staying with the FDA] was a dead end".

 IndyCar

 In October 2022, Armstrong tested an IndyCar car for the first time with Dale Coyne Racing at the Sebring International Raceway.
-Following the test, team boss Dale Coyne said that "he was a very good candidate" for Dale Coyne Racing, as the American-based team is currently intending to expand to three entries for the 2023 IndyCar Series.
+Following the test, team boss Dale Coyne said that "he was a very good candidate" for Dale Coyne Racing, as the American-based team was intending to expand to three entries for the 2023 IndyCar Series.